IratiEcharri/digital-electronics-2/FinalProject_Luis_Irati/README.md

 The joystick has five ports: GND, 5V, VRx, VRy and SW
 - GND is connected to ground node
 - 5V is connected to Vcc node
-- VRx is an analog output that gives voltage proportional to X axis
+- VRx is an analog output that gives voltage proportional to X axis, connected to analog port PC0
-- VRy is an analog output that gives voltage proportional to Y axis
+- VRy is an analog output that gives voltage proportional to Y axis, connected to analog port PC1
-- SW is the digital output of the pushbutton
+- SW is the digital output of the pushbutton, connected to digital port PB4
 - ![Joystick](https://components101.com/sites/default/files/component_pin/Joystick-Module-Pinout.png)
 ## Rotary encoder connections
 The rotary encoder has five ports: CLK, DT, SW, +, GND
 - GND is connected to ground node
 - + is connected to Vcc node
-- CLK gives digital value of A output
+- CLK gives digital value of A output, connected to digital port PB2
-- DT gives digital value of B output
+- DT gives digital value of B output, connected to digital port PB3
-- SW gives digital value of pushbutton
+- SW gives digital value of pushbutton, connected to digital port PB5
 - ![Rotary encoder](https://components101.com/sites/default/files/component_pin/KY-04-Rotary-Encoder-Pinout.jpg)
 # SOFTWARE DESCRIPTION
 ## Main program flowchart